 Gladys was recognized as one of the top 10 Most Valuable Players who impacted Chattanooga in 2017 by the Edge magazine, a monthly business publication published by the Times Free Press.
 Each year they recognize individuals who have been influential in the past year in shaping business and our local community.
 She was added to the list for her work in promoting diversity and organizing a number of Latino and multicultural events locally.

 Gladys was chosen as the 2017 Latino Community Champion during the Leadership Awards from La Paz Chattanooga, where she was recognized for championing services and for making a significant impact on Chattanooga’s Latino population.

 Gladys is active in the community, serving on a number of leadership roles including a member of the City of Chattanooga Office of Multicultural Affairs Advisory Board, and board member for the Chattanooga Convention & Visitors Bureau, Community Foundation of Greater Chattanooga, and YMCA Metropolitan Chattanooga, among others.

 Gladys is a native from Colombia, South America where she graduated from the University of Manizales with a B.A. in Accounting and a Master’s degree in Health Care Administration from the University Javeriana of Cali.
+She is a graduate of Leadership Chattanooga 2012 and 2017 Chatt-LEAD Program at Chattanooga State.
 Gladys lives in Chattanooga with her husband and four children.